julzaza/wildwitchherbs/_posts/2026-01-24-spring-cleaning-folk-magic.md

 ---

-## Human FAQ: Spring Cleaning in Folk Belief
+## FAQ: Spring Cleaning in Folk Belief

 ### Was spring cleaning avoided entirely?
 No. It was delayed, limited, or performed according to strict timing rules.